 Soy, vegetable-oil and pure beeswax candles are your best bets since they burn cooler — and thus longer — and don't contain paraffin, a petroleum product found in most conventional candles.
 Even if the energy you save can't be measured, hey, everyone looks better by candlelight.

 Story by Jessica Tzerman.
 This article originally appeared in Plenty in December 2007.
-The story was added to MNN.com in December 2009.
+The story was added to MNN.com.